concurrencylabs/cloudtrail-aws-elasticsearch/README.md

 ## Visualize CloudTrail data using Kibana running on AWS Elasticsearch

+Please read <a href="https://www.concurrencylabs.com/blog/auditing-third-parties-using-cloudtrail-elasticsearch/" target="new">this article in the Concurrency Labs blog</a> for more details.

 Visualizing CloudTrail logs with Elasticsearch Kibana has been covered in many places, including the AWS Official Blog.
 For example, there's <a href="https://aws.amazon.com/blogs/aws/cloudwatch-logs-subscription-consumer-elasticsearch-kibana-dashboards/" target="new">this nice article</a> that describes a way to create an Elasticsearch cluster and ingest CloudTrail data to it.